zaphosting/docs/docs/gameserver-databases-pma.md

 ## Introduction

 By using phpMyAdmin, MySQL databases can be managed quickly and easily via a web interface.
 ZAP-Hosting offers MySQL databases inclusive with the game server products.
 These can be managed with phpMyAdmin as well as with external MySQL administration programs like Navicat or HeidiSQL.
-We also offer a guide for this which can be found [here](gameserver-database-external-access.md).
+We also offer a guide for this which can be found [External database access](gameserver-database-external-access.md).

 <InlineVoucher />